Skip to main content

 “Fully convinced” describes an end state, not the beginning.
 Abraham’s faith matured over time.
 Scripture records misjudgments along the way, including his attempt to resolve the promise through Hagar.
 These were real failures of discernment, yet Paul frames Abraham’s faith as developmental rather than always firm.
 Faith was strengthened until convincing took hold.

 Scripture therefore allows for tension, struggle, and incomplete understanding—while warning against remaining divided, holding things in, and allowing confusion to reign.
-Discipleship is a place where individuals can go deeper and develop strong minds.
+Sunday schools, and sermons do not allow for personal interaction nor does most small groups.
+Discipleship is a place where you can meet individuals in their daily walk, an opportunity to go deeper and develop strong minds.

 Jesus modeled preaching, teaching, and discipleship and commissions men to make disciples.
 He chose twelve out of many and spent years with them (who knows how many hours a day).
 We also see explicitly how he took a few alone with him at times.
 Also implicitly we see an individual aspect especially in the Gospel of John.